 Sinus Infections can be extremely frustrating and at times difficult to resolve.
 In 2012, I published a post titled “When a “Sinus Infection” is a Neck Problem.”
-To date that post has been viewed 70 thousand times and has 300 comments.
+That post has been viewed over 70 thousand times and has 300 comments.
 Clearly, there are a lot of people suffering from and not getting their sinus infections resolved.

 I created a document that helps figure out the possible cause of sinus problems.
 You can download the PDF HERE.

 One reason sinus problems can be so difficult to fix is that there are many different causes.
 Today I’m going to write about another very common, but often overlooked, cause of sinus problems.
-For fun I will share with you a story of a patient who was suffering from sinus problems that turned out to be caused by trouble in her intestines.
+The video below is a story of a patient who was suffering from sinus problems that turned out to be caused by trouble in her intestines.

-As you can see by the video this article could have been called “When a Migraine is an Intestinal Problem” or “When Acne is an Intestinal Problem” or “When Fatigue is an Intestinal Problem” or “When PMS is an Intestinal Problem.”
+After watching the video, you can see that this article could have been called: “When a Migraine is an Intestinal Problem” or “When Acne is an Intestinal Problem” or “When Fatigue is an Intestinal Problem” or “When PMS is an Intestinal Problem.”
 So many conditions can be caused by an unhealthy gut!

 Like always I have the comment section open.
 I enjoy hearing from and interacting with you.
 So please leave your questions and comments!